No display on the monitor

 Tip: The following is monitor troubleshooting and not for users who get readable picture when it is first load but then gets distorted when opening Windows.

 Make sure the monitor is on.
 If no power LED (green or orange light) is seen on the monitor display try pressing the power button until it comes on.
 If no light comes on after several attempts continue to below connections not connected properly.

 If your computer monitor was on and you stepped away from the computer and upon returning it was black it's likely that the computer is asleep.
 Try moving your mouse, clicking the mouse buttons, or pressing any key (space bar) on the keyboard to wake it up.

 Make sure that you are connecting the monitor to the back of the computer in the 15-pin connector as shown to the right or older computer 9-pin connection.

-If the computer is properly plugged in, make sure it's getting getting power.
+If the computer is properly plugged in, make sure it is getting power.

 If you are not receiving power from a known working wall outlet and if the power cord is removable, replace it with the one connected to the computer and power on the monitor again.
 If the monitor still does not get power or it is not removable, it is recommended that the monitor be replaced or serviced at a local TV or computer repair shop.

 If the monitor is receiving power, check the LED status light.

 If the light is orange or flashing ensure that the monitor is not in a suspend mode by moving the mouse or pressing a key on the keyboard.
 If the computer does not get a display by moving the mouse or touching the keyboard, turn off the computer and monitor and reconnect the data cable from the back of the computer, and if removable, the back of the monitor.
 Turn the computer back on; if you still encounter the same issue, continue reading through the other possibilities.